Lower Back Pain : Lumbago – Symptoms, Causes, and Treatment

 The references in this article are listed below and have been written by medical professionals for established medical websites and publications.
 Moreover, this article aims to educate individuals on the cause of low back pain and its related symptoms.
-Consequently, information within the should not used in place of medical advice.
+Consequently, information within the should not be used in place of medical advice.
 For personalized information on lumbago or other lower back issues, RunnerClick advises readers to talk to their family doctor to diagnose lower back pain and its associated symptoms.

 - Lower Back Pain Symptoms, Diagnosis, and Treatment, Spine Health ,